 When we’re talking about socks, you can wear some attention-getting socks with your shorts.
 It becomes a daring practice of expression and confidence.
 Your socks can be a conversation piece, an ice breaker, and honestly, the funny way you made a new friend.
 If you want to get the most out of your bold socks, you have to highlight them.
 Tone down the rest of your outfit and let the socks do the talking.

 It’s important to understand that bold fashion can’t be faked.
-You have to walk with real confidence to pull off bold looks.
+You have to walk with real confidence to pull off bold look (and it doesn't hurt to be wearing the best men's underwear when you're doing it).
 Fake it till you make it is best left for other endeavors.

 Up next: learn everything you need to know about odor-eliminating underwear.